ian/hybrid/site/docs/pages/tools/index.md

 # Tools Standard Library

-Hybrid includes a comprehensive standard library of tools that enable your agents to interact with blockchain networks, send messages through XMTP, and perform various crypto-native operations.
+Hybrid includes a comprehensive standard library of tools that enable your agents to interact with blockchain networks, send messages through XMTP, and perform crypto-native operations.
 These tools are production-ready, type-safe, and designed to work seamlessly with AI language models.

 ## Overview

-The Hybrid Tools Standard Library provides two main categories of tools:

 ### 🔗 Blockchain Tools
 Native blockchain interactions for multi-chain operations: